Type choices :

 1.1.
 Definition of camping unit

-A camping unit (hereinafter, “Camping Unit”) is defined as any recreational vehicle, including any trailer, park trailer, tent trailer, fifth-wheel trailer and motorized vehicle.
+A camping unit (hereinafter, “Camping Unit”) is defined as any recreational vehicle, including any trailer, tent trailer, fifth-wheel trailer and motorhome.

 1.2.
 Authorized camping unit

 a) The dimensions permitted for vehicles are left to the discretion of the Domaine.
-Vehicles that can be towed by or attached to a motor vehicle and registered under the laws of a province or country are accepted.
-Accessories are considered to be a patio, a gallery, a shed, a fireplace;
+Units that can be towed by a motor vehicle or attached to it and registered under the laws of a province or country are accepted.
+A patio, a gallery, a shed, a fireplace are considered accessories;

 b) Camping Units must be less than 20 years old;

-c) An abandoned vehicle is not considered to be a Camping Unit permitted on the site and cannot, therefore, be installed on campsite land (hereinafter, “Land”).
-A decommissioned vehicle is a vehicle that has lost its primary purpose, which was to serve as a means of transport, regardless of the degree of transformation of the vehicle.
+(c) A disused unit is not considered to be a Camping Unit permitted on the site and cannot, therefore, be installed on a campsite lot (hereinafter, “Land”).
+A disused unit is a unit that has lost its primary purpose, which was to serve as a means of transportation, regardless of the degree of transformation of the vehicle.

 1.3.
 Camping unit in good condition

-The Customer must keep his Camping Unit in a condition deemed satisfactory by the Domaine according to established standards.
-If the Domaine considers that the Camping Unit is in unsatisfactory condition, it must notify the Client and give fifteen (15) days to correct the situation.
-Failing this, the Domaine may cancel the rental contract (hereinafter, “Contract”).
+The Client must keep his Camping Unit in a condition deemed satisfactory by the Estate according to the established standards.
+If the Estate considers that the Camping Unit is in an unsatisfactory condition, it must notify the Client and give a period of fifteen (15) days to correct the situation.
+Failing which, the Estate may cancel the rental contract (hereinafter, “Contract”).

-Customer may not remove the wheels, base of a camping unit and the coupling system, and install the camping unit on any foundation.
+The Customer may not remove the wheels, the base of a camping unit and the coupling system, and install the camping unit on any foundation.

 1.5.
 New camping unit

-Any new Camping Unit must be previously authorized by the Domaine before entering the campsite.
+Any new Camping Unit must be previously authorized by the Estate before entering the campsite.
 In particular, photos of any new Camping Unit must be provided to the Estate.

 1.6.
 Other facilities

-Any tent is prohibited, even temporarily or for accommodation purposes for Guests or Visitors.
+Any tent is prohibited, even temporarily or for the purpose of housing Guests or Visitors.

 The maximum size allowed for a shed is 8' by 12'.
-The permitted height is 9’6”, not exceeding the height of the camping unit.
+The height allowed is 9'6”, not exceeding the height of the camping unit.
 Flat roofs are permitted.

 2. Standards for camping units

-The Domaine issues the Client, as well as any person mentioned in the Contract (hereinafter, “Guests”), an identity card giving the right to access the Campsite on foot or by bike.
-Other people who are not mentioned in the Contract (hereinafter, “Visitors”) must pay the applicable rates which are displayed at the entrance to the Campsite, in the Regulations or in the Contract.
+The Estate issues to the Client, as well as to any person mentioned in the Contract (hereinafter, "Guests"), an identity card giving the right of access on foot or by bicycle to the Campsite.
+Other persons who are not mentioned in the Contract (hereinafter, "Visitors") must pay the applicable rates in force which are displayed at the entrance to the Campsite, in the Regulations or in the Contract.

 The identity card must be presented at each entry and exit by all occupants of the car.
-Also, the card must be presented to Domaine employees upon request.
+Also, the card must be presented to the employees of the Domaine upon their request.

 2.2.
 Personal information

-The Client understands and consents to the Domaine retaining certain personal information about him in relation to the granting of an identity card, under the Act respecting the protection of personal information in the private sector (Act 25 on the protection of personal information in the private sector, c.
-The Domaine may retain this information for the duration of its Contract with the Client.
+The Client understands and consents to the Domaine retaining certain personal information about the Client in connection with the granting of an identity card, pursuant to the Act respecting the protection of personal information in the private sector (Act 25 respecting the protection of personal information in the private sector, c.
+P-39-1).
+The Domaine may retain this information for the entire duration of its Contract with the Client.

 3. Access cards and stickers

-The Contract between the Customer and the Domaine includes the granting of an access card, valid for one (1) vehicle only.
-The access card is valid for the entire season.
+The Contract between the Customer and the Estate includes the granting of an access card, valid for one (1) vehicle only.
+The access card is valid for the duration of the customer order.

-Any additional vehicle (cube, boat, trailer, electric cart, etc.) must have a sticker in order to be eligible for the site.
-Any sticker for an additional vehicle will be subject to the applicable current rates.
+Any additional vehicle or electric transportation device (cube, trailer, electric cart, electric bicycle, electric scooter, tricycle, etc.) must have a sticker in order to be eligible for the site.
+Any sticker for an additional vehicle or equipment subject to the applicable rates will be subject to the applicable rates in force.

-The Client undertakes to respect the signage regarding the places designated by the Domaine for parking.
-It is prohibited to park a vehicle on vacant lots.
+The Client agrees to respect the signage regarding the places designated by the Estate for parking.
+It is prohibited to park a vehicle on vacant land.

-Any vehicle parked in a location not designated as such may be subject to towing at the Customer's expense.
+Any vehicle parked in a location not designated as such may be towed at the Customer's expense.

 3.3.
-Use and loss of access card and stickers
+Use and loss of the access card and stickers

 Any transfer of cards or stickers is prohibited.

-In the event of loss of the access card or sticker, the Customer will have to pay the additional fees in force to obtain a new access card or sticker.
+In the event of loss of the access card or sticker, the Customer will have to pay the additional costs in force for obtaining a new access card or sticker.

 4. Road traffic